 \subsection{Qualitative study}

-Figure \ref{fig:globfig} shows qualitative results of the proposed model trained in weakly-supervised format on total three challenging samples from ISTD \cite{wang2018stacked} dataset.
+Figure \ref{fig:globfig} shows qualitative results of the proposed model trained in weakly-supervised format on a total of three challenging samples from the ISTD \cite{wang2018stacked} dataset.
 We also visually compare with two existing and most recently published weakly-supervised shadow removal methods by Le \etal \cite{le2020shadow} and G2R-ShadowNet \cite{liu2021shadow} respectively.
-It is clearly observed that UnShadowNet performs accurately to remove shadow in complex background.
+It is clearly observed that UnShadowNet is accurate while removing shadows in complex backgrounds.
 In addition to the unconstrained setup, Figure \ref{fig:results_fully_supervised} shows the results of our UnshadowNet \textit{Sup.} model on ISTD \cite{wang2018stacked} dataset.
-It is to be noted that the visual results are not shown on adjusted ISTD \cite{le2019shadow} dataset because the test samples are same as in ISTD dataset, the only difference is in the color in ground truth.
-In addition, we consider SRD \cite{qu2017deshadownet} dataset and this is the first work where visual results are presented on the samples from same dataset.
+It is to be noted that the visual results are not shown on the adjusted ISTD \cite{le2019shadow} dataset because the test samples are the same as in the ISTD dataset, the only difference is in the color of the ground truth.
+In addition, we consider SRD \cite{qu2017deshadownet} dataset and this is the first work where visual results are presented on the samples from the same dataset.
 Figure \ref{fig:results_srd_self_supervised} and \ref{fig:results_srd_fully_supervised} demonstrate the results of UnShadowNet in weakly-supervised and fully-supervised setup.